isomerpages/scamshield/_bot-guide/About the ScamShield Bot.md

 #### What features can I expect on the ScamShield Bot?

-**Besides checking and reporting on the bot, here are some of the things you can do or experience**:
+**Besides checking and reporting on the bot, here are some of the things you can do and experience:**

 <img style="width:100%" alt="<conversation with bot telling user how many people have reported this number>" src="/images/crowdsourced%20checking.png">